"

 3. Move the bottom triangle of the tab half a centimeter to the right; this requires surgically pinpointing the cursor tip on the bottom triangle (in the left tab that looks like an hourglass with the top triangle’s apex pointing down, a bottom triangle with the apex pointing up, and a rectangular base below that) and dragging it to the right so that it detaches from the top triangle and base.

-Figure 3.5.2: Tabbing a References list by making the left-margin tab visible, clicking on the bottom triangle, and dragging it a half-centimeter to the right
+Figure 3.5.2: Tabbing a References list by making the left-margin tab visible, clicking on the bottom of the left-margin tab triangle, and dragging it a half-centimeter to the right.

-Examine the bibliographical entries below and throughout this textbook for examples of the variations discussed throughout.
+Examine the bibliographical entries at the bottom of this webpage and throughout this resource for examples of the variations discussed throughout.

 3.5.3: Citing and Referencing Sources in MLA Style